 Sub-contractors may provide external specialist services which cannot be provided by the organisation leading the project or its co-applicants or collaborators.
 Services include, for example, consultancy, design services, or the development and provision of specialist equipment.
 These costs can be requested for organisations providing these services in a territory that is outside the UK, but suitable justification is required.

-Please attach a copy of your completed AI Award finance form.
+It is mandatory to upload a completed AI Award Finance Form.
 For further information, please refer to Finance Guidance.
 Justification should be provided if costs differ significantly from the Stage 1 application.